We are

 Most recently, he was the community outreach housing specialist with The Hub Central Access Point for Young Adults in Lincoln.
 In that role, he provided case management and wraparound services to unhoused and at-risk young adults, and he helped clients with applying for rent and utility assistance.

-Sam studied at Southeast Community College and is an alumnus of Lincoln Southeast High School.
-In his personal life, he enjoys spending time with his friends and family, longboarding, hiking, going to local events, and watching documentaries.
-He and his partner, Chloe, an English teacher at Lincoln High, have three cats and are new homeowners in the Near South neighborhood.
+Sam studies at Southeast Community College and is an alumnus of Lincoln Southeast High School.
+In his personal life, he enjoys spending time with his partners, friends, and family, longboarding, hiking, going to local events, and watching documentaries.

 402.904.5191 office